rx-angular/rx-angular/libs/state/docs/snippets/deriving-simple-state.md

 # Deriving simple state

-As the name implies this operator is useful when you process an Observable which maintains state.
+As the name `stateful` implies this operator is useful when you process an Observable which maintains state.

 If an Observable maintain state there are repetitive and custom things.